Air Fryer Recipe

 Truffle and Parmesan Arancini

-This truffle and Parmesan arancini recipe offers a delicious twist on the classic Italian rice balls, perfect for air frying.
+These truffle and Parmesan arancini are a tasty little twist on classic Italian rice balls, and they crisp up beautifully in the air fryer.

 Ingredients